 Las Vegas is just incredible and offers so many things to see and do.
-We love it so much we are planning our wedding there!
-In honesty, it isn’t a place you go to ‘find yourself’ and ‘explore an interesting culture’… it is a place you can go and have fun, relax and let lose a bit.
+We actually got engaged here and there are so many romantic things to do in Las Vegas!
+In honesty, it isn’t a place you go to ‘find yourself’ and ‘explore an interesting culture’… it is a place you can go and have fun, relax and let loose a bit.
 On that note, here are 10 things to do in Las Vegas.

 1) Explore the hotels

 It may sound obvious but one of the best things to do in Vegas is to explore and enjoy the magnificently themed and over the top hotels.
 The south of the strip is home to New York New York, Luxor (the Egyptian themed resort), fairy tale resort Excalibur and Mandalay bay with its shark habitat.
 The Cosmopolitan, in the centre of the strip, is a favourite of mine; with its sweeping and impressive chandelier and crystal glittery objects everywhere.
 Spend some time visiting the Eiffel Tower in the Paris hotel followed by a viewing of the Bellagio fountains performance to music – just opposite the Paris hotel in the centre of the strip.
 For Hangover fans, head to Caesars Palace for its elaborate theming or watch the Volcano eruption at The Mirage on the north end of the strip.
 Another favourite of mine is The Venetian Hotel; t’s worth spending some time in its popular shopping area or taking a Gondola along the Venice styled waterways.